eikek/docspell/website/site/content/docs/faq/_index.md

 In order to move to a different tool, it is necessary to get the data out of Docspell in a machine readable/automatic way.
 Currently, there is no *easy way* for this.
-However, it is possible to get to all data with some scripting effort.
-Everything can be queried using a [HTTP/REST api](@/docs/api/_index.md) and so you can write a script/program that, for example, queries all items and downloads the files (something like this might be provided soon, for now there are starting points in the `/tools` folder).
-It is planned to provide a more convenient way to export the data into the file system.
-But there is no ETA for this.
+However, everything can be queried using a [HTTP/REST api](@/docs/api/_index.md) and so it is possible to get to all data with some scripting effort.
+There exists a script in the `tools/` folder that at least can go and download all files that have been uploaded to docspell.

 My recommendation is to run periodic database backups and also store the binaries/docker images.
 This lets you re-create the current state